MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/request/fetch.md

 - [JavaScript.info](https://javascript.info/fetch) site
 - [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 Using `fetch`.
+Built-in for modern browsers.
+Available as a polyfill from NPm for older browsers.

-Builtin for modern browsers and you can use `node-fetch` on the server side.
+You can use `node-fetch` or alternatives in Node on the server side.

-Warning - an error will **not** be thrown on a non-200 status so you must handle this yourself.
-Other libraries tend to handle errors for.
+Warning - an error will **not** be thrown on a non-200 status, so you must handle this yourself.
+Other libraries tend to handle errors for you.

 ## Samples